- Home

 Oxford Dictionaries API Documentation

 The Oxford Dictionaries API allows easy access to our world-renowned dictionary content.
-Use the live documentation below to try it out, view real responses, and explore a growing number of code samples to help you get started.
+Use the documentation below to explore a number of code samples to help you get started.

 Take a look at the FAQ page for lots of tips on how to get things done.